philoooo/Bike-Sales-Dashboard/README.md

 ![Formatted Pivot Tables](https://github.com/philoooo/Bike-Sales-Dashboard/blob/main/pv3.PNG)

-📈 Dashboard
+## 📈 Dashboard
-Copied and arranged all three charts on a dedicated Dashboard sheet.

-Removed gridlines for a cleaner layout.

-Added a header and title.
+ First, I copied and arranged all three charts on a dedicated Dashboard sheet.
+I need to removed gridlines for a cleaner layout and add a header and title for the dashboard.

-Aligned and formatted charts for consistency.

-Inserted slicers for filtering by:

-Married Status

-Education

-Region

-Connected slicers to all pivot tables for interactive filtering.
+Once I coped in all 3 pivot tables, I aligned and formatted the charts for consistency.
+Then, I inserted slicers for filtering by: Married Status, Education, Region, and home ownership.
+I made sure to connect the slicers to all pivot tables for interactive filtering.

 ![Finsihed Bike Sales Dashboard](https://github.com/philoooo/Bike-Sales-Dashboard/blob/main/BikeDashboard.PNG)